davinchang12/ChatBot/README.md

-# project
+# ChatBot

-This is my project stuff that I've been making
+Hello!
+This is my project on ChatBot.
+It's not good enough for a good chatbot, but it represents how a chatbot works.